evanoshea21/Sauce-Apparel-Frontend/README.md

 #### Saved items and Cart items added to LocalStorage

-This decision was made for persistance between sessions, regardless of whether a user is signed in.
+This decision was made for persistence between sessions, regardless of whether a user is signed in.
 Global state was created with React Context API to update the Cart and Saved (heart) components in the navbar with ease.

 #### Email Protected `/admin` page with `.env` variable

 A client-side session is accessible app-wide via the Auth.js session provider placed at the DOM's root level.
-This gives access to the currently signed is user, providing their email, id, etc.
+This gives access to the currently signed in user, providing their email, id, etc.

 Instead of setting up another login component for the `/admin` page, and creating a new database column to track which users are granted admin access (not to mention needing to create an API route to update this value), I accessed the currently signed in User and cross-checked their email with a comma-separated list of admin emails provided in the `.env` file.